Subaru-PFS/ics_doc/SSN-00028/index.rst

   - `bogus-priv`: In production, IP address range is not in private IP ranges, this configuration will not affect to anything nor is not harmful.
     But could be useful in some development sites.
-  - `no-resolv`, `server=xxx`: In production, by default, upstream DNS server configuration is to be specified in `/etc/resolv.conf`, but these two configurations could be added just in case.

 - DHCP